 An astounding discovery was made during the World Economic Forum’s Annual Retreat at Martha’s Vineyard this week, as scientists and public health officials came to a reckoning on what truly matters in regard to human life and Covid19.

-Distilling their breakthrough, Klaus Schwab announced to an esteemed assemblage that there can be no greater good than panic and that its incomparable benefits are directly proportional to how intense and widespread it is.
+Klaus Schwab, chief of many captains in industry, finance, culture and politics who comprise the apex group, announced on behalf of their philosophical, psychological and medical contingent, that there can be no greater good than panic and that its rewards are directly proportional to how intense and widespread it is.

-Some are already referring to this as Schwab’s Law, which is of course to be distinguished from Western adoption of totalitarian measures used by China to fight SarsCov2.
+Some are already referring to this as Schwab’s Law, which is indeed related to, yet more fundamental than Western adoption of totalitarian measures used by China to fight SarsCov2.

-Its derivation was remarkably simple and elegant, taking the form of a syllogism:
+Its derivation was remarkably simple and elegant, consisting of just one syllogism:

 The maximal avoidance disposition is panic and avoidance of what is bad should be at a maximum.
 Ergo, panic should be maximised.

 Reporting on the stark profundity, Piers Morgan said “It’s as if we already had a compelling intuition of this elusive fact which is now verified by hard logic.”

 “How else could we run a daily case and death count, devoid of all balancing context, for twenty months?”